menu

 IN THE FUTURE…..

-• Always use images that are properly licensed and don’t just grab screenshots off of Google images.
+• Always use properly licensed images.
+Don’t just grab screenshots off of Google images.

 • Audit your website.
 If you don’t know where every single image on your website, blog, and social media came from, take it down.
 Then, delete it from your server.
 Crawler bots can find past use and locate those old files.
 Instruct all of your social media managers, web designers, and content creators to use only approved sources for images.